trust-mfn-berlin/animals-as-objects/vault/story.keeping-record-of-animals.md

 ---
-license: CC BY-SA
+id: zrAZZTgVehO9zeVbW4dMX
 title: Keeping Record of Animals
-title_de: Tiere verzeichnen
-created: 1635148858347
-updated: 1635149046781
-id: zrAZZTgVehO9zeVbW4dMX
-author: Mareike Vennen
+desc: >-
-desc: How do animals get from a zoo to a collection?
+  How do animals get from a zoo to a collection?
 It is not just a matter of handing over an animal's body but involves myriad practices of record-keeping.
   While these practices now mainly take place online, in the early 20th century they still relied on piles of paper – on offer lists, inventories, price lists, and invoices.
 These documents show us how zoo animals were transformed into museum exhibits and what kind of value was ascribed to them.
+updated: 1635149046781
+created: 1635148858347
+license: CC BY-SA
+title_de: Tiere verzeichnen
+author: Mareike Vennen
+desc_de: >-
-desc_de: Wie kommen Tiere aus dem Zoo in eine Sammlung?
+  Wie kommen Tiere aus dem Zoo in eine Sammlung?
 Dazu gehört nicht nur die Übergabe des Tierkörpers, sondern vielfältige Praktiken des Verzeichnens.
 Was heute weitgehend digital abläuft, war Anfang des 20.
 Jahrhunderts noch auf eine Menge Papier angewiesen – auf Angebotslisten, Inventare, Preislisten und Rechnungen.
 Durch sie erfahren wir etwas über die Transformation von Zootieren in Museumsobjekte und darüber, welcher Wert ihnen gegeben wurde.